terminusdb/technical-blogs/blogs/whats_in_a_name.md

 Despite this, it might be nice to dereference a *canonical* version of the data, for some notion of canonical.
-And so some thought should go in to how one might usefully make our URIs into URLs as well.
+And so some thought should go into how one might usefully make our URIs into URLs as well.

 Another aspect of the subtly is the difference between the name of the thing and the thing itself.
 Of course the Albert Einstein URL above is not actually yielding us Albert Einstein when we dereference it.
-It's giving us some meta-data about Albert Einstein, since the resource itself is unavailable.
+It's giving us some meta-data about Albert Einstein since the resource itself is unavailable.

 ## Universality